 Target Age Group: Elementary Aged Children

-Did you know that the Bible tells us that there are two kinds of people?
-Those who love God and follow his commands are considered “righteous,” and those who do not follow God’s commands and hurt other people are called “wicked.”
+- Did you know that the Bible tells us that there are two kinds of people?
+Those who love God and follow his commands are considered “blessed” and those who do not follow God’s commands and hurt other people are called “wicked.”

-Let us read what the Bible says about righteous people and wicked people.
+Let us read what the Bible says about blessed people and wicked people.

 1 Blessed is the one